 I’m so grateful to everyone who has helped me along my path, whether personally or professionally.
 My school friends who are still my best friends to this day.
 The friends I’ve made along the way on sets and shoots, the directors who’ve cast me in the past.
 My therapist, my Canadian friend who did so much for me and the people I’ve connected with so far whilst reaching out about C-PTSD.
 Of course, I’m deeply grateful for my husband and son.

-I’m not angry, I don’t wish ill on anyone that hurt me.
+I don’t wish ill on anyone that hurt me.
 I do wish things might’ve been different for them when they were children so they hadn’t gone on to perpetuate the cycle of abuse.
 But I have the power to do that now.
 I have moments of resentment of course.
 A sudden rageful feeling when I think of how much easier it may have been for some people.

 But mostly I feel love.
 The only thing I want is for everyone to heal as much as they can now we’re in a different world.
 In this day and age everyone knows so much more about trauma and the impact our actions have on others.
 Everyone who hurt me was hurting inside themselves, unheard children in adult bodies screaming for love they so desperately needed in a way they had never experienced.
 I hope I can share as much unconditional love as I can while still protecting myself.